charleybolton/sparta-further-deployment-methods/docker/docker-sparta-app-site/README.md

 #### Purpose

 The Dockerfile defines how to build a container image for the Node.js app.
-It specifies the base image, working directory, dependencies, and startup commands.
+It specifies the base image, working directory, dependencies and startup commands.

 #### Breakdown